-Also called “security effectiveness testing,” the objective of continuous security validation is to enable constant optimization of an organizations security stack by testing it in production and providing security teams immediate actionable insights to take corrective measures.
+Also called “security effectiveness testing,” the objective of continuous security validation is to enable constant optimization of an organization's security stack by testing it in production and providing security teams immediately actionable insights to take corrective measures.

 It achieves this goal by automating a comprehensive range of simulated threats, payloads and attack tactics and techniques to uncover security gaps, weaknesses and misconfigurations that may be exploited by potential adversaries.

 Continuous security validation is performed using automated technology such as breach and attack simulation, with 28% of security professionals currently using BAS to test their security controls, according to a SANS Institute poll.

 The Advantages of Continuous Security Testing

 Echoing a general move from binary, point-in-time security decisions to a more continuous and adaptive approach to implementing information security strategies, a continuous cyber risk assessment has emerged to address the reality of IT environments that are in constant flux, alongside an evolving threat landscape that requires greater focus and resources on early detection and response, rather than relying primarily on prevention (see Gartner’s CARTA model).

 By implementing continuous security validation, organizations can better address the following:

 - Daily emergence of new strains –New variants of ransomware, trojans, cryptominers and cryptostealers surface every day, requiring preventive controls to be updated with the latest indicators of compromise (IoCs).
 Manually checking that these controls can block the latest phishing sites, infection points, command and control servers etc. is time consuming and not practical.
 Continuous security validation operationalizes threat intelligence.
 It creates simulations of the latest threats for security teams to validate and optimize the effectiveness of their detection and prevention security controls and defend against them faster.